plan-net/core4/CONTRIBUTE.md

 !!!
 We must be able to understand the design of your feature from this description.
 If we can't get a good idea of what the code will be doing from the description here, the pull request may be closed at the maintainers' discretion.

 Steps to Demonstrate
 !!!
-Provide specific examples to demonstrate the enhancements.
+Provide specific examples to demonstrate the enhancement.

 Impacted area
 !!!
-Please mention all of the areas that code deals with.
+Please mention all of the areas the code deals with.

+Possible Drawbacks
+!!!
+What are the possible side-effects or negative impacts of your code change?
  ```